epgmedia/epgmediallc/wp-content/plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.17.0 =
+* Feature - job_manager_user_can_edit_pending_submissions function and setting.
+* Feature - Job summary shortcode - support random display of job (featured or non featured).
+* Feature - In admin, when clicking an author name show all jobs for that author.
+* Tweak - Added sanitization function to form class to handle strings and arrays.

+= 1.16.1 =
+* Fix - Use triggerHandler() instead of trigger() in ajax-filters to prevent events bubbling up.
+* Fix - Append current 'lang' to AJAX calls for WPML.
+* Fix - When specifying categories on the jobs shortcode, don't clear those categories on reset.
+* Tweak - Added job_manager_admin_screen_ids filter.

+= 1.16.0 =
+* Added setup wizard for new installs that creates pages/shortcodes automatically.
+* Added job_manager_get_permalink function.
+* Fix - Only show website link when actually set.
+* Fix - Only validate application when field is set.
+* Tweak - Added description to all fields.
+* Tweak - Added better setting fields for defining which pages contain the shortcodes.
+* Tweak - Nofollow website links.
+* Tweak - Removed font-sizes from default CSS and fixed display in default WP themes.

+= 1.15.0 =
+* Added location/keyword option to recent jobs widget.
+* Added job-listings-start and job-listings-end.php templates for customisation the wrapping elements.
+* Added filter type option for job categories.
+Can be set to require matching to any or all selected categories.
+* Added checkbox field type for forms.
+* Made backend application email field default to logged in user.
+* Fix - job_manager_get_resized_image to not error when it cannot read the image file.
+* Fix - Make admin_url relative.
+* Fix - Chosen CSS cutting off the placeholder in Firefox.
+* Fix - Added _company_video in backend.

+= 1.14.0 =
+* Extra filters for the filters template.
+* Changed text strings for easier customisations based on post type labels, and made some strings more generic.
+* New field types - term-checklist, term-multiselect, term-select.
+These save terms only.
+* Added chosen javascript to enhance multiselect boxes when needed.
+* Multiple category support.
+* Attach Images on Upload to the job posts.
+* Added an option to show a multiselect for categories on the job filters.
+* Enabled chosen() for the job category filter.
+* Added content-single-job_listing-company.php and content-single-job_listing-meta.php templates.
+These are hooked in.
+* Added optional company video field to submission form.
+* Video appended to company information box.
+* the_company_video() and get_the_company_video() functions.
+* show_more="false" for jobs shortcode to prevent loading more jobs.
+* job_manager_delete_expired_jobs filter (__return_false to disable expired job deletion).
+* job_manager_delete_expired_jobs_days filter (set number of days before deletion - default is 30).
+* Support HTML5 multiple attribute for file upload field.
+Pass multiple=>'true' to form field definition to enable.
+* Later loading for template functions.

 = 1.13.0 =
 * Shortcode arg to show numbered pagination instead of 'load more jobs'. show_pagination argument.